MicrosoftLearning/mslearn-azure-ml/Instructions/08-Script-mlflow-tracking.md

 1. When the command has completed, in the **Files** pane, click **&#8635;** to refresh the view and verify that a new **Users/*your-user-name*/azure-ml-labs** folder has been created.

-## Tune hyperparameters with a sweep job
+## Submit MLflow jobs from a notebook

-Now that you have all the necessary resources, you can run the notebook to submit a sweep job.
+Now that you have all the necessary resources, you can run the notebook to submit the job, which uses MLflow to track model parameters, metrics, and artifacts.

-1. Open the **Labs/08/Hyperparameter tuning.ipynb** notebook.
+1. Open the **Labs/08/Use MLflow to track jobs.ipynb** notebook.

+    > Select **Authenticate** and follow the necessary steps if a notification appears asking you to authenticate.

 1. Run all cells in the notebook.

 ## Delete Azure resources